 Reading Time: 5 minutes

 A senior-level executive for a large organization needed to plan for changes that she knew would not be popular with many.
-Having worked on large-scale change initiatives, she was aware that mitigating change resistance would be a great place to start.
+Having worked on large-scale change initiatives, she recognized that mitigating change resistance would be a crucial first step.
 She called a meeting with all department leaders.
-Additionally, she requested that department leaders not only attend but invite at least ten employees who would most likely embrace changes and ten who would fear or likely reject changes.
+Additionally, she requested that department leaders not only attend but also invite at least ten employees who would most likely embrace changes and ten who would fear or likely reject changes.

 Next, the senior executive gave the attendees five minutes to find the balloon with their names, but without help from others.
 Only a few were successful.
 The senior executive then instructed all attendees to help others look while allotting the same five minutes.
-Nearly all attendees were successful in finding the balloon with their name with assistance from others.
+Nearly all attendees successfully found the balloon with their name, with assistance from others.

 The senior executive then said, “The balloons represent happiness.
 Few people will find it if they focus only on themselves.
 However, if we care about each other, we’ll not only help others find joy but create it for ourselves as well.”
 (1)